RoyalIcing/Hercules/README.md

 - Add viewing and managing of cookies

+- Create sessions per site.
+Add ‘choose which session’ to switch to for a particular site.

 - Add guide for using with Duck Duck Go

 - Add switch to use Google instead?